Cat-sìth

-The cat-sìth (/gd/, plural cait-shìth), in Gaelic cat sí (/ga/), is a fairy creature from Celtic mythology, said to resemble a large black cat with a white spot on its chest that walks on its hind legs.
+The cat-sìth (/gd/, plural cait-shìth), in Irish cat sí (/ga/), is a fairy creature from Celtic mythology, said to resemble a large black cat with a white spot on its chest that walks on its hind legs.
 Legend has it that the spectral cat haunts the Scottish Highlands.
 The legends surrounding this creature are more common in Scottish folklore, but a few occur in Irish.
 Some common folklore suggested that the cat-sìth was not a fairy, but a witch that could transform into a cat nine times.

 The cat-sìth may have been inspired by the Scottish wildcat itself.
-Furthermore, it is also possible that the legends of the cat-sìth were inspired by Kellas cats, which are a distinctive hybrid between Scottish wildcats and domestic cats found only in Scotland (the Scottish wildcat is a population of the European wildcat, which is now absent from elsewhere in the British Isles).
+Furthermore, it is also possible that the legends of the cat-sìth were inspired by Kellas cats, which are a distinctive hybrid between Scottish wildcats and domestic cats found only in Scotland.

 Appearance

 The cat-sìth is all black with the exception of a white spot on its chest.
 It is described as being as large as a dog and chooses to display itself with its back arched and bristles erect.
 When the cat-sìth thinks no humans are watching, it walks on its hind legs, which is how many stories of a cat-sìth being discovered happen.
-Around humans, the cat-sìth will try and appear bigger by arching its back and fur stand on end as a way to show dominance.
+Around humans, the cat-sìth will try and appear bigger by arching its back and making its fur stand on end as a way to show dominance.